 Scalenus posterior originates on the posterior tubercles of the transverse processes of the 4th-6th cervical vertebrae.
 In case you haven’t noticed, this origin is within the origin of the medial scalene.
 The insertion for the posterior scalene is on the outer surface of the second rib.
 This is right behind the attachment of the serratus anterior.

-When all three scalene muscles work together on both sides, they help bring your head to your check.
+When all three scalene muscles work together on both sides, they help bring your head to your chest.
 This is called flexing your neck.
 Also, they raise the first two ribs when you deeply inhale.

 When all three scalene muscles work together on one side, they turn your head to the opposite side of the working muscle.
 Also, they bring your ear closer to your shoulder on the working side.